 In the interim, the 2010 Joint Statement is still current, with the Working Committee continuing to support its recommendations.
 To date, the Working Committee has not received any evidence that would change current practice on the administration of vitamin K to infants to prevent vitamin K deficiency bleeding.

-The Working Committee’s Terms of Reference will be extended another 18 months to complete the update of the 2010 Joint Statement and accompanying brochure for parents.
+The Working Committee’s Terms of Reference will be extended to the completion of the project.